 IRS Taxpayer Assistance Centers (TAC) are your source for personal tax help when you believe your tax issue cannot be handled online or by phone and you want face-to-face tax assistance.
-Taxpayer Assistance Centers are closed for all Federal Holidays.
+Taxpayer Assistance Centers are closed for all federal holidays.

-To find your local telephone number, visit IRS.gov and click on Contact My Local Office or call the Internal Revenue Service Toll-free Tax Assistance at 1-800-829-1040.
+To find your local telephone number, visit IRS.gov and under "individuals" click on Contact My Local Office or call the Internal Revenue Service Toll-free Tax Assistance at 1-800-829-1040.

-Tax Help for US Taxpayers

-Residing in Canada 215-516-2000

-IRS Taxpayer Advocate 877-777-4778
+IRS Taxpayer Advocate ......877-777-4778

-Community Based Outlet Program 800-829-2765
+Community Based Outlet Program.....
+800-829-2765

-Information Reporting Program......
+Information Reporting Program . . . . . . . .
 866-455-7438

-A centralized call site to aid in reporting IRS information returns - whether filed by paper, electronically, or magnetically.
+A centralized call site to aid in reporting IRS information returns-whether filed by paper, electronically, or magnetically.

-Identity Protection Specialized Unit......800-908-4490
+Identity Protection Specialized Unit .....800-908-4490

-The hotline provides telephone assistance for individuals who believe they may be a victim of Identify Theft: with no known Tax Administration Impact or have a current identity theft related tax issue which has not been resolved.
+The hotline provides telephone assistance for individuals who believe they may be a victim of Identify Theft with no known Tax Administration Impact or with a current identity theft related tax issue which has not been resolved.